serval-snt-uni-lu/dsco/README.md

 # DSCo: Domain Series Corpus

 DSCo is a language modeling based approach towards time series classification.
-This repository is to support our paper titled "DSCo: A Language Modeling Approach for Time Series Classification", which is submitted to MLDM.
+This repository is to support our paper titled "DSCo: A Language Modeling Approach for Time Series Classification", which was accepted at MLDM 2016.
+Please find the author preprint here: [http://orbilu.uni.lu/handle/10993/26733](http://orbilu.uni.lu/handle/10993/26733)

 ## How DSCo works